akayoshi514/free-genai-bootcamp-2025/sentence-constructor/genAI-behaviors.md

 Good: gives the two sentences on separate lines
 ### Clues and Considerations section
 No change from prompt 1

+## Third prompt
+### Vocabulary Table section
+Good: respect the format, prepositon are not there
+### Sentence Structure section
+Good: give the two sentence on separate lines
+### Clues and Considerations section
+Bad: Give the example in the prompt

+## Fourth prompt
+### Vocabulary Table section
+No change from prompt 3
+### Sentence Structure section
+No change from prompt 3
+### Clues and Considerations section
+Good: better advice with a different sentence

 # Google Gemini